LemonSong17/News-App/README.md

 # News-App

-This is a web app that lets users view and leave comments on the latest news.
+This is a web app that lets users view and leave comments on the latest news from reddi's programming page.
 Using Mongoose and Cheerio to scrape news from another site.

 I used the NPM Packages-